johnmuth/toxiproxy-docker-compose-example/README.md

 0.009 200 http://mytoxiproxy:22220/
 ```

-This is the output from the 'time-curl.sh' script, which calls curl and then prints out the time, response code, and url.
+This is the output from the 'time-curl.sh' script.

-From this we can confirm that:
+From the above we can confirm that:

 - the URL shows that it is hitting nginx via toxiproxy,
 - the response code is 200, and